 13 January: The Observer runs a prominent feature about COC clubs for homosexuals in Amsterdam.

-22 January: The jury stops the trial of Lawrence Summers, a 16-year-old cellarman, up for the manslaughter of the Labour MP and former Party Chairman George Brinham.
+22 January: The jury stops the trial of Lawrence Summers, a 16-year-old cellarman, up for the manslaughter of the trade unionist and former Labour Party Chairman George Brinham.
 They decide, after the judge has directed them that a homosexual advance ‘is about as clear a case of provocation as it is possible to have’, that there is no case to answer.
 Summers gets a hero’s welcome when he returns to his native Matlock, and sells his story for a lot of money to the News of the World.
 The Labour Party keeps quiet.

 11 October: Death of hugely influential artist, poet and film-maker Jean Cocteau.